c2siorg/GSoC/GSoC-2023/06-Partik-Singh-NodeCloud.md

 |Final Changes and Docs     |                    -                              |https://github.com/leopardslab/nodecloud/pull/189|

 # What left
-The manual testing for the nodecloud oracle plugin is left as api keys for oracle cloud platform could not be acquired due to some issue on their side.
+The manual testing for the nodecloud Oracle plugin is left as API keys for Oracle cloud platform could not be acquired due to some issue on their side.

 # References